 - Preterm and low birth weight infants are considered high risk. - Preterm infants are those born 35 or fewer weeks after conception.
 One out of every eight U.S. births is now preterm, possibly due to advanced maternal age, increased stress, increased substance use, and increased multiple birth rates. - Low birth weight infants weight less than 5 1/2 pounds, but are born after 38 weeks. - Very low birth weight newborns weigh less than 3 pounds. - Extremely low birth weight newborns weigh less than 2 pounds. - Small for date infants are those whose birth weight is below normal when considering the length of pregnancy. - 1.
 Incidences and Causes of Low Birth Weight - Low birth weight rates vary across countries.
 The U.S. has a considerably higher rate than most other developed countries. - The U.S. low birth weight rate is 8.1 percent and has been rising the last two decades. - In developing countries, low birth weight stems from the mother's poor health, nutrition, or exposure to diseases such as diarrhea and malaria. - In developed countries, low birth weight stems from cigarette smoking during pregnancy (the number one cause). - Progesterone seems to lower the risk of preterm birth. - 2.
-Consequences of Low Birth Weight - These babies have a higher risk for developmental problems. - The number and severity of problems increases as birth weight decreases (brain damage, cerebral palsy, lung or liver disease, learning disability, attention deficit disorder, asthma). - Approximately 50 percent of all low birth weight children are enrolled in special education programs, although disadvantaged environments are also a contributing factor. - Recent research indicates that the earlier preterm infants are born, the more likely they will be to drop out of school. - The effects of being born preterm are evident in adolescent brain imaging and adult socioemotional development. - 3.
-Nurturing Preterm Infants
+Consequences of Low Birth Weight - These babies have a higher risk for developmental problems. - The number and severity of problems increases as birth weight decreases (brain damage, cerebral palsy, lung or liver disease, learning disability, attention deficit disorder, asthma). - Approximately 50 percent of all low birth weight children are enrolled in special education programs, although disadvantaged environments are also a contributing factor. - Recent research indicates that the earlier preterm infants are born, the more likely they will be to drop out of school. - The effects of being born preterm are evident in adolescent brain imaging and adult socioemotional development.

+3. Nurturing Preterm Infants

-- Intensive enrichment programs that provide medical and educational services for both the parents and the children can improve outcomes for low birth weight children. - Kangaroo care is a way of holding a preterm infant so that there is skin-to-skin contact, two to three hours per day, over an extended time in early infancy. - Kangaroo care helps preterm infants to stabilize their heartbeat, temperature, and breathing. - Preterm infants who experience kangaroo care have longer periods of sleep, gain more weight, decrease their crying, have longer periods of alertness, are more strongly attached to their mother, and are discharged from the hospital earlier. - Kangaroo care is increasingly being recommended for full-term infants as well. - 4.
-Research in Life-Span Development: Tiffany Field's Research on Massage Therapy - Preterm infants who were massaged showed lower stress than preterm infants who were not massaged. - Full-term infants that were massaged gained more weight, performed better on the orientation scale of the Brazelton, were less excitable and less depressed, and were less agitated during sleep than infants not massaged. - Preterm infants exposed to cocaine in the womb benefited from infant massage (e.g., less stress, improved emotionality, sociability, and soothability) compared to those not massaged. - Reviewing research indicates that preterm infant massage is consistently correlated with increased weight gain and earlier discharge from the hospital.
+- Intensive enrichment programs that provide medical and educational services for both the parents and the children can improve outcomes for low birth weight children. - Kangaroo care is a way of holding a preterm infant so that there is skin-to-skin contact, two to three hours per day, over an extended time in early infancy. - Kangaroo care helps preterm infants to stabilize their heartbeat, temperature, and breathing. - Preterm infants who experience kangaroo care have longer periods of sleep, gain more weight, decrease their crying, have longer periods of alertness, are more strongly attached to their mother, and are discharged from the hospital earlier. - Kangaroo care is increasingly being recommended for all infants. - Long term positive benefits through 10 year so age for children who were exposed to newborn kangaroo care.
+The have better positive outcomes for respiratory and cardiovascular functioning, sleep, and cognitive functioning. - 4.
+Research in Life-Span Development: Tiffany Field's Research on Massage Therapy - Preterm infants who were massaged showed lower stress than preterm infants who were not massaged.

+- Full-term infants that were massaged gained more weight, performed better on the orientation scale of the Brazelton, were less excitable and less depressed, and were less agitated during sleep than infants not massaged. - Preterm infants exposed to cocaine in the womb benefited from infant massage (e.g., less stress, improved emotionality, sociability, and soothability) compared to those not massaged. - Reviewing research indicates that preterm infant massage is consistently correlated with increased weight gain and earlier discharge from the hospital.